 Professional and Civic Activities

 As a member of the Harvard Business Review Advisory Council, he is actively engaged in an online community sharing business ideas and innovative practices for today's global company.
 He serves as a member of the Model Federal Civil Jury Instructions Subcommittee, which is developing model instructions in employment discrimination and civil rights cases.
 Bill also serves on the Human Resources Advisory Policy Board of Commerce Clearing House.
 This national board is charged with the review and identification of trends concerning state of the art human resources policies for the global employment environment.
 He is also active in Retail Industry Litigation Center (RILC) activities and has served as chair of the Law Center's Mentor Program and Minority Affairs Committee.

 Bill is known for his ability to humanize a company and to create crisp, winning trial themes.
 Although most of his cases are resolved by summary judgment, he enjoys presenting high-stakes employment and business cases before juries.
-Since the days when he tried cases as a Navy Judge Advocate General in Japan and with the Appellate Division of the Navy-Marine Corps Office of the Judge Advocate General (OJAG) in Washington, D.C., the courtroom has been a fulfilling dimension of the practice.
+Since the days when he tried cases as a Navy Judge Advocate General in Japan and with the Appellate Division of the Navy-Marine Corps Office of the Judge Advocate General (OJAG) in Washington, D.C., the courtroom and strategic litigation considerations have been a fulfilling dimension of the practice.